neilm-fourjs/njm_demo/gbc/README.md

 ### Fixed issue with images on a button not getting correct size ( ButtonWidget.scss )

 The image on buttons doesn't honour the scaleIcon attribute for specific sizes, ie yes/no work and 24px doesn't.
+Also the text colour was a pale pink with my theme so I changed it to use gbc-primary-light-color
 ```css
 .gbc_ImageWidget.gbc_fixedSvg > svg {
   min-width: 24px;